diaz994/diaz994.github.com/_posts/2015-06-04-things-to-consider-when-choosing-data-viz-library.md

 permalink: data-viz-library-selection
 ---

 Looking around the internet for a charting library was an overwhelming task.
 So many different libraries to choose from, with different features offered to me.
-I build a comprehensive list that I used to determine which data visualization library to pick on the project I was working on.
+Here is a comprehensive list that I used to determine which data visualization library would work best for my project.

 **Customizability**